Call Mon-Sun:

 Can Trintellix Withdrawal Symptoms be Reduced?

 There are several strategies that are effective for reducing intense withdrawal reactions, according to medical consensus.
 In extreme cases such as abruptly stopping Trintellix, or where dose reduction was too great, it may be wise to reinstate the medication to stabilize for a time and then begin or resume a more gradual step-down tapering approach.
+The tapering schedule can be modified to each individual to ensure progress at a comfortable rate.

-Bridge medications and cross-over tapering are two of many possible approaches used at Alternative to Meds Center that may be of benefit to overcome a particularly rough patch more comfortably.
+Bridge medications and cross-over tapering are two of many possible approaches that may be of benefit to overcome a particularly rough patch more comfortably.

-Trintellix Withdrawal at Alternative to Meds Center
+Trintellix Withdrawal: Moving Toward Recovery at Alternative to Meds Center

 One of our greatest aims is to educate the field which we do in professional training events, where we invite medical doctors of all disciplines to come and learn about alternative mental health treatment options applicable to many of their patients’ needs.